 You might with the same propriety arraign and pass sentence of death upon his executioner, who but carries into effect the laws made and sustained by your people, as to punish him for carrying into effect the commands of his superior officers.
-He when he jumps through a paper hoop.
-When I got only did that, and that he was bound to do by the laws of war.
+He only did that, and that he was bound to do by the laws of war.
 If any one was guilty, it was his superior officers, and not him.

-I would have you all think of this, My name is Louisa W. Johnston.
+I would have you all think of this.
+My name is Louisa W. Johnston.
 My home was Charleston, South Carolina.